TBD54566975/did-dht/spec/spec.md

 sovereign, publicly addressable domains."

 [[def:Mainline DHT, DHT, Mainline, Mainline Node]]
-~ [Mainline DHT](https://en.wikipedia.org/wiki/Mainline_DHT) is the name given to the DHT used by the BitTorrent protocol.
+~ [Mainline DHT](https://en.wikipedia.org/wiki/Mainline_DHT) is the name given to the DHT used by the [BitTorrent protocol](https://github.com/bittorrent/bittorrent.org).
 It is a distributed system for storing and finding data on a peer-to-peer network.
-It is based on [Kademlia](https://en.wikipedia.org/wiki/Kademlia) and is primarily used to store and retrieve _torrent_ metadata.
-It has between 16 and 28 million concurrent users.
+It is based on [Kademlia](https://en.wikipedia.org/wiki/Kademlia) and is primarily used to store and retrieve peer data.
+It is estimated to have between 16 and 28 million concurrent active users.

 [[def:Gateway, Gateways, Nodes, DID DHT Node, Bitcoin-anchored Gateway]] ~ A node that acts as a gateway to the DID DHT.
 The gateway may offer a set of APIs to interact with the DID DHT,